 Bitcoin – along with various other cryptocurrencies – are taking the Internet by storm, but to get the most out of what’s at hand it pays to have knowledge on your side.
 While our Bitcoin guide and various hot off the presses news updates will certainly point you in the right direction, a bit of extra-curricular reading can still go a long way.
 Ensuring that you don’t get wrapped up in the publications that don’t matter, we’ve decided to place the spotlight on four books that are simply essential for learning about Bitcoin and what it’s capable of.

-No. 1 – The Internet of Money (Andreas Antonopoulos)
+The Internet of Money (Andreas Antonopoulos)

 Digital Gold (Nathaniel Popper)

 An award winner in almost every sense, Digital Gold was nominated for 2015 Financial Times and McKinsey Business Book of the Year (which is ironic, given how the Financial Times feels about Bitcoin).
 Delving deep into the mystery and aura behind Bitcoin’s anonymous creator, Satoshi Nakamoto, this book covers the names that have helped bring Bitcoin to the brink of mainstream acceptance.

 Popper also addresses the similarities between Bitcoin and gold in detail, along with how Bitcoin may potentially become the future’s “store of value” investment product, which is a particularly prescient perspective given what we have seen in recent months.

 American Kingpin: The Epic Hunt for the Criminal Mastermind Behind the Silk Road (Nick Bilton)